 - The VDC system is designed to help the driver maintain stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
-Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully. - The active trace control and brake force distribution systems may not be effective depending on the driving condition.
-Always drive carefully and attentively. - Do not modify the vehicle's suspension.
+Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully. - Do not modify the vehicle's suspension.
 If suspension parts such as shock absorbers, struts, springs, stabilizer bars, bushings and wheels are not NISSAN recommended for your vehicle or are extremely deteriorated, the VDC system may not operate properly.
-This could adversely affect vehicle handling performance, and the VDC warning light may illuminate.
+This could adversely affect vehicle handling performance, and the finit indicator may flash or the finit indicator light may illuminate. - If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and both the and indicator light may illuminate.